OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ---
-title: 'How to deploy an Anytrust chain using the Orbit SDK'
+title: 'How to Deploy an Anytrust Chain Using the Orbit SDK'
 sidebar_label: 'Anytrust Orbit Deployment'
 description: 'How to deploy an Anytrust chain using the Orbit SDK '
 author: Mehdi Salehi